niccokunzmann/open-web-calendar/docs/contributing.md

 - [Donate using GitHub Sponsors]({{link.fund.github_sponsors}})
 - [Translate this project][translate]
 - Have a look at [open issues]({{link.issues}}) e.g. those especially to get started, labeled [good first issue]({{link.good_first_issue}}), leave a note and work on it.
+- If you customized a calendar, please consider [contributing it as a template](templates.md) for others to use.

 If you are part of a company and you would like to commission work, please get in touch with Nicco Kunzmann.